 Knowing the right business etiquette can help you learn how to hire Namibia employees with respect.
 For example, male Namibian colleagues often greet each other with an African handshake, while women usually greet each other with words.
 When you enter a room for a meeting, you should greet everyone in the room and arrive on time.
 Namibians use an indirect communication style and may be offended if you use a confrontational tone when discussing business.

 Namibia’s employment compliance laws include regulations related to working hours.
-Employees typically shouldn’t work more than 45 hours a week or 10 hours of overtime each week.
+Employees typically work up to nine hours a day and 45 hours a week.
+Overtime is capped at three hours on any day and 10 hours during any week.
 Keep in mind that after hiring an employee, you must complete a registration form so that the employee can receive an Income Tax Number and begin to get paid.

 Although there aren’t many collective bargaining agreements (CBAs) or trade unions in Namibia, you should always check for one before drafting an employment contract.
 These agreements can have different Namibia employment compliance laws that may go beyond the scope of what you have in your contract.